GTTP Research Competition & Award

 Each year the GTTP holds a competition for the best school research project.
 Research topics are selected by the GTTP Directors.

-The topic for 2014 is "Technology and Sustainability."
+The topic for 2015 is "Sustainable Adventure Tourism."
+In 2014 was "Technology and Sustainability."
 In 2013 it was "Culinary/Food Tourism: Traveling for Experiences."

 In addition to their presentation, each winning team prepares a case study that can be used by students and teachers everywhere.
 Contact the GTTP Director in your country if you want to enter the competition.